Why is a concentrated instrument training course desirable?

 |We train 13 of the 14 days at 8 hours per day you receive 96 to 104 hours of instruction during the course.

-Simulator use during the course is free and up to 10 hours may count towards your rating.
+Unlimited simulator use during the course, up to 10 hours may count towards your rating.

 |You train 9 out of 10 days at 10 Hours per day is 90 to 108 hours of instruction during the course.|